CLTPayne/chess-game/README.md

 ### Questions

 -   Still struggling with the bind for move in check filter callback in kingValidMoves?
 What is not working for me?
+-   Why data-component attributes on html elements?
+Can't remember!
+-   Ways of distinguishing the right dom query element - want to change the style property on a select element